gurbaaz27/amazon-hackathon/README.md

 The **Personalized Discount Coupon Generator** gives **unique discounts** to the users, based on the **user's activitites like time duration, page views, etc.** The **Product Recommndation System** using **Multi-Armed Contextual Bandits** is a unique approach to recommedation.
 As opposed to **Collaborative Filtering**, this approach **improves over time**, and hence provides **more utility** as compared to the older approach.
 Furthur details regarding the 2 functionalities can be found below.

+## Directory Overview

+- **Bandits** : Contains the model, encoders and the training code for the Multi-Armed Contextual Bandits.
+- **Classifier** : Contains the data, model and the encoders for the Personalized Discount Coupons.
+- **Frontend** : Contains the HTML, JS and CSS files for the frontend of our project.
+- **Heroku-APIs** : Contains the code of the APIs for both the functionalitites, and the deployment code for Heroku.

 ## Personalized Discount Coupon Generator

 ### Data Description (Used for Training)